Skip to Content

 Special Objects

-The simulation includes unique reference points:
+The simulation includes two unique reference objects that are not found in conventional planetariums:

 EARTH-WOBBLE-CENTER and PERIHELION-OF-EARTH in the simulation